buildbuddy-io/buildbuddy/website/src/pages/jobs/solutions-engineer.md

 - Has knowledge of DevOps methodologies and appreciates the value technologies like Serverless and Kubernetes bring to the software deployment and development process
 - Is experienced with build tools and CI/CD.

-## ‍Who you'll work with
+## Who you'll work with

 - Tyler Williams - GitHub: @tylerwilliams, Twitter: @tylerbw
-- Siggi Simonarson - Github: @siggisim, Twitter: @siggi
+- Siggi Simonarson - GitHub: @siggisim, Twitter: @siggi
-- Brandon Duffany - Github: @bduffany, Twitter: @brandon_duffany
+- Brandon Duffany - GitHub: @bduffany, Twitter: @brandon_duffany
-- Vadim Berezniker - Github: @vadimberezniker
+- Vadim Berezniker - GitHub: @vadimberezniker
-  ‍

 ## What's it like to work at BuildBuddy?